Advance Wars 1+2: Re-Boot Camp: Reception

 Advance Wars 1+2: Re-Boot Camp received "generally favorable" reviews", according to review aggregator website Metacritic.
 Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 87% of critics.

 Polygon praised the amount of content available, writing, "For newcomers, it's a massive amount of content; for returning Advance Wars fans, it's a highly polished way to replay dozens of familiar scenarios".
 The Verge liked the remake's new aesthetic, "The maps are like colorful versions of what you might see in a high-end hobby shop, with grass that looks like green felt and surprisingly realistic water effects".
+Jadarina from IGN Nordic mentioned that the number of variables that can be changed makes each match feel unique.

 Eurogamer felt that the portrayal of war felt a little out of touch in the modern day, writing that they feel, "conflicted in a murkier way about Advance Wars".
 While GameSpot enjoyed the various multiplayer modes, they felt that lack of a rewind feature was a missed opportunity, "if you make a mistake, sometimes the best course of action is to restart the battle, which could cost you hours over the duration of a campaign".

 A common criticism of this release is directed towards its multiplayer.
 Ozzie Mejia of Shacknews, despite giving a positive review to the game overall, states that the multiplayer experience was "definitely disappointing" and "subpar".
 Jada Griffin of IGN, likewise positive overall, stated that "the biggest miss is the lack of multiplayer matchmaking, which makes it harder to get into a game than it ought to be in 2023".